sploro-git/django-easy-docs-bs5/README.md

-# django-easy-docs
+# django-easy-docs-bs5

 A simple, opinionated way to add documentation to your website.
 Add a "Help" button to any page, and intuitively build the documentation for your Django app.
+Compatible with Bootstrap 5

 This project is still in its early stages of development, and any contributors are welcomed.